 Chat With a Mormon Online

 I am a Mormon mainly because of prayer and the Book of Mormon.
 When I was a teenager I didn't really enjoy going to church or living the gospel.
-When I met my fiancé I saw that she was so much happier than me.
+When I met my wife I saw that she was so much happier than me.
 She made me want to be better.
 I wanted to have the happiness she had.
 One day, she bore her testimony of the church and of the savior at a meeting and I wanted to share mine but I realized that at that time I was unsure of the things (the gospel) I had been taught my whole life.
-I realized that what made her so happy and peaceful was her testimony.
 I made a commitment that day to get serious about the gospel and to gain my own testimony of this church.
 I began paying better attention to my Sunday school teachers' lessons and I began to read my scriptures and pray.
 Eventually I finished the Book of Mormon entirely and prayed intently to know if it was true.
 My Heavenly Father answered my prayer and told me "You've known it was true all along".
 I didn't gain a testimony of the truthfulness of the Book of Mormon and the Church of Jesus Christ of Latter-day Saints all at once.
 It came bit by bit.
 An answered prayer here and one there.
 I am still learning and growing and trying to strengthen my testimony.
 I have had many wonderful experiences which have helped me to know that this church is true and that the gospel of Jesus Christ was restored to the earth by the prophet Joseph Smith.
 Most importantly, I know that Jesus Christ is the savior of the world and that our Heavenly Father lives and loves us.

 Although I can't speak for all Mormons, I definitely know that I chose to serve a mission because of the testimony that I have that God and Christ love and value every one of us.
 I knew that by serving a mission for the church I would be able to share with others how the Savior can change their lives and help them find the happiness they desire.
 I know I have had that happiness, and it brings me so much closer to those I love and fills my life with joy.
 I know it's through living the gospel of Jesus Christ that we obtain that happiness and peace.
 By serving a mission I was able to help others begin their journey of living the gospel and finding that happiness.
 My mission was served out of a desire to show my Heavenly Father my love for Him, by reaching out to others and striving to lift and help them.